Initial Thoughts

 So I’m on a bit of a Crowned Heads kick this week.
 After smoking the Las Calaveras I figured I might as well try this new Jericho Hill that everyone has been talking about.
 So I headed over to the local shop Stogie’s Ale & Fine cigars to hang out with Patrick and pick up some Jericho Hills.

 As with every Crowned Heads cigar this one has a very unique backstory behind it.
 If you’ve been lucky enough to get to hang out at the Crowned Heads offices, chances are you’ve seen the giant Johnny Cash portrait behind Jon Huber’s desk.
 After knowing how much music influences their new brands such as Four Kicks & Headley Grange.
 I figured it was appropriate to ask Jon one day, so when are you going to make a ‘Johnny Cash’ cigar?
-He said something to the effect of “how could I not be influenced by this man lurking over me everyday?”
+He said something to the effect of “How could I not be influenced by this man lurking over me every day?”
 He said if, and when we do make one, it won’t be quite as simple as the “Man in Black” cigar.

 Always one for crafting a great story they started building this brand around a song Johnny Cash performed on Live at Folsom Prison and also portrayed by Joaquin Phoenix in the movie “Walk the Line”.
-The name Jericho Hill comes from the arresting sheriff that captures the villain ,Willy Lee, in the song.
+The name Jericho Hill comes from the arresting sheriff who captures the villain, Willy Lee, in the song.
 Now Willy Lee just so happens to be one of the vitolas available as well.
 Another available vitola is the 44s which is the caliber bullet that Willy Lee uses to shoot his lady friend in the song.
 The other two vitolas are the LBV & OBS.
 The LBV is a nod to track 7 on the record “The Long Black Veil”, and OBS is a nod to track 6 “Orange Blossom Special”.
 It’s always interesting to see how they craft these stories around the cigars that they’re working on.

 A little about this cigar in terms of what’s actually inside of it.
 It’s all Nicaraguan filler & binder, but the wrapper is a leathery & textured San Andres Mexican wrapper.
 Jon said this is a bit of a nod to the song as well because ole Willy Lee was arrested down in Juarez, Mexico.
 This is the 2nd cigar that Crowned Heads worked on with the Pepin family down at the My Father’s Cigars factory in Esteli.
 I think that covers just about everything we can say about this cigar without smoking it.
 So let’s get into it.